ismms-himc/cellranger-aws-pipeline-docs/library_level_spreadsheet.md

 | S3_GEX  | S3  | BCL-1  | CR-1  |

 ### scRNA-seq: 3 Samples, 3 10x Lanes, 3 Seq-Libraries, 1 Flowcell/BCL
 These three rows represents an experiment (e.g. Cell Ranger Run `CR-1`) that has three samples (`S1`, `S2`, `S3`) run in separate 10x chip lanes.
 The three libraries generated from the three lanes are multiplexed and run in a single flowcell, which generates a single BCL file (`BCL-1`).
-This single BCL file will need to be de-multiplexed, producing three sets of FASTQs that will produce three feature-barcode-matrices (FBMs).
+This single BCL file will need to be de-multiplexed, producing three sets of FASTQs that will produce three
+-barcode-matrices (FBMs).

 | Library  | Sample  | BCL  | Cell Ranger Run  |
 |---|---|---|---|